-Certified by the American Red Cross in pool and waterfront training, as well as CPR and First Aid Outdoor Adventure Team: Trained by ACCT-Level 2 Challenge Course Practitioner, as well as CPR and First Aid certified Ministry Safe Accreditation Seal and Paragraph
+Lifeguards are certified by the American Red Cross in pool and waterfront training, as well as CPR and First Aid.
+Our Outdoor Adventure Team is trained by ACCT-Level 2 Challenge Course Practitioner, as well as CPR and First Aid certified.

-We train staff to protect campers in all weather.
-In cases of inclement weather, staff instruct campers to take shelter.
+In cases of inclement weather, staff will lead campers to appropriate shelter.

 We have partnered with Ivy Oaks Analytics, a public health company that specializes in the control of ticks, mosquitoes, chiggers/ mites and poison ivy at large campgrounds, parks and summer camps.
 Ivy Oaks works with over 150 top summer camps.